pipe-cd/tutorial/tutorial/content/en/_index.md

 ## What for

 By the end of this tutorial, you will be able to:
-  - Explain what's and why PipeCD
+  - Understand the architecture of PipeCD
   - Experiment with PipeCD locally
   - Deploy with pipelines you define